-Condition and context: During our testing of proper GAAP and FASRG coding, we identified 4 of 200 payroll transactions coded to the incorrect function code and 3 of 120 non-payroll transactions were coded to the incorrect object code.
-Additionally, during our testing of non-payroll transactions for proper coding, 3 of 120 nonpayroll transactions were coded to the incorrect fiscal year.
+Condition and context: During our testing of GAAP and FASRG coding, we identified 4 of 200 payroll transactions coded to the incorrect function code and 3 of 120 non-payroll transactions coded to the incorrect object code.
+Additionally, during our testing of non-payroll transactions, we identified 3 of 120 nonpayroll transactions coded to the incorrect fiscal year.

-Recommendation: Reemphasize current policies and procedures to ensure proper coding of disbursements and payroll based on the organization's chart of accounts and FASRG codes.
+Recommendation: Reemphasize current policies and procedures to ensure proper coding of disbursements based on the organization's chart of accounts and FASRG codes.